willwull/saturnus/README.md

 This project uses Reddit's API.
 If you want to develop locally or deploy your own version, you need to go [here](https://ssl.reddit.com/prefs/apps/) and create a new web app.
 You should then copy `.env.example` into a new file `.env` and add your Reddit Client ID.

-For myself, I have actually set up **two** "reddit apps": one where the redirect uri is `http://localhost:3000` for my local development and the other whose redirect uri is `https://saturnusapp.com` for the deploy environment.
+For myself, I have actually set up **two** "reddit apps": one where the redirect uri is `http://localhost:3000` for my local development and the other whose redirect uri is the uri of my hosted production version for the deploy environment.

 ### Initial setup